Found yourself letting property through circumstance rather than a conscious decision to invest? You’re not alone.

-If you’d like to find out about the various services we offer landlords, just give us a call on 01244 316338 and one of the team will be happy to help.
+If you’d like to find out about the various services we offer landlords, please give us a call on 01244 316338 and one of the team will be happy to help.

-Ensuring the continuing health and safety of your tenants is a priority for you as a landlord, and that’s reflected in the number of related laws that you need to comply with in order to let a property legally.
+Ensuring the continuing health and safety of your tenants should be a top priority for you as a landlord.
+And this is reflected in the number of related laws that you need to comply with in order to let a property legally.
 Some of your key obligations cover:

 - Fire safety – including installing alarms and ensuring furnishings are compliant

-- Having regular gas and electrical safety checks
+- Undertaking periodic gas and electrical safety checks

 - Ensuring there’s an effective heating system